fast-programmer/close-my-first-issue/README.md

 # Close My First Issue

-Want to practice using GitHub in a team, but are scared or worried about making a mistake?
+Don't feel confident using GitHub in a team?

+Scared or worried about making a mistake?

-Let us guide you through the entire progress step by step, in a safe and supportive environment.
+Practice the full workflow step by step, in a safe and supportive environment.

 ## Prerequisites